sinsausti/sinsausti/README.md

 <h1>Hi there 👋, I'm Sebastian</h1>
 <h3>I'm a experienced IT Professional with over 18 years of expertise in the industry as Sysadmin, SRE, DevOps, DBA, and Network Administrator.</h3>

-- 🔭 I’m currently working at **Severalnines** as a Senior Support Engineer
+- 👨‍💻 Currently working at **Severalnines** as a Senior Support Engineer

-- ✈️ I'm from Uruguay 🇺🇾 but living in Canada 🇨🇦
+- ✈️ I'm from Uruguay 🇺🇾

+- 🏠 Living in Canada 🇨🇦

 <h3>Connect with me:</h3>